Checkmarx/kics-github-action/README.md

 | queries |  | path to directory with queries (default "./assets/queries") | String | No | ./assets/queries downloaded with the binaries
 | verbose | true | verbose scan | Boolean | No | false |

-## Outputs

-The default output format for this GitHub Action is a [SARIF](https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/sarif-support-for-code-scanning) output report stored in the working directory as **./cx.sarif**

-For full documentation on all the supported output formats and defect management integration, please see the [following](https://github.com/checkmarx-ltd/cx-flow/wiki/Bug-Trackers-and-Feedback-Channels).

 ## Example usage

 ```